MarkusBordihn/BOs-Advancements-Tracker/README.md

 [![Advancements Tracker and Overview Downloads](http://cf.way2muchnoise.eu/full_453074_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/advancements-tracker)
 [![Advancements Tracker and Overview Versions](http://cf.way2muchnoise.eu/versions/Minecraft_453074_all.svg)](https://www.curseforge.com/minecraft/mc-mods/advancements-tracker)

-Advancements Tracker is a Minecraft Forge Client Mod which give you an overlay which shows you the current process of your selected advancements to easier follow them.
+Advancements Tracker is a powerful Minecraft Forge Client Mod that enhances your gaming experience by providing you with an intuitive overlay.
+This overlay enables you to easily track your progress towards completing your selected advancements, making the process smoother and more enjoyable.

-Additional you will get a better overview of Advancements with sorting and filter options.
+With Advancements Tracker, you can also access advanced sorting and filtering options, allowing you to gain a better overview of your advancements.
+This feature helps you identify which advancements to prioritize and which ones require more effort, making the overall gameplay experience more rewarding and meaningful.

-This mod will make achieving the advancements more easier, interesting and meaningful.
+Say goodbye to the frustration of trying to keep track of your advancements on your own.
+With Advancements Tracker, you'll have all the information you need at your fingertips, making achieving your Minecraft goals a breeze.

 ## 🚀Features